 The next section that we want to show you in this sales pitch example is one that often gets overlooked and that is creating a good list of questions to ask the prospect to determine if they need what you have.
 Here are some examples:

 Are you currently using any type of call script or sales playbook?

 How confident are you that you are asking the right questions when talking with prospects?

 Are you happy with your ability to generate leads and close deals?

 If you don’t share pain examples in your elevator pitch, you could share them later in your pitch as you try to determine if the prospect needs what you have to offer.

 Product and Company Info

 If you notice, we still haven’t talked about our products yet in this pitch.
-We like to save that more to the end and at that point, share some details on your product and company.
+We would like to save that more for the end and, at that point, share some details on your product and company.